What is hospice care?

 The goal of hospice care is to enable you to have an alert, pain-free life and to live each day as fully as possible.
 All hospice services are free of charge and funded through fundraising and donations with a 30% contribution from the NHS.

-Receiving hospice care does not shorten life and if anything can lengthen it.
+Receiving hospice care does not shorten life, if anything, it lengthens it.
 Watch this short video of Dr Katherine Sleeman from the Cicely Saunders Institute to find out more: